cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/running_jobs/advanced.rst

 .. literalinclude:: my_sbatch.sh
    :language: sh

-See also the :ref:`page_bash` page for tips on how to write more robust bash scripts.
+See also the :ref:`p_tips_robustscripts` page for tips on how to write more robust bash scripts.
 A template using those recommendations is available for download :download:`here <robust_sbatch.sh>`.

 **********************
  Additional resources